justohidalgo/GettingAndCleaningDataProject/README.md

 It was obvious after step #3 that step #4 was going to be required.
 All names are quite ugly!
 I needed to remember how to add column names to data frames, but once I found out it was by using the colnames function, it was easy, using the feature_metadata_filter data frame to obtain the vector of names plus the activity and subject headers.

+I used the Naming conventions of variable names as explained in the course.

+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The clue here to me was that we needed to create a tidy data set.
 Based on what was shown at the swirl courses, this meant that aggregate was the function to use, where the "average" (or mean) the action to execute.

 I only realized after reading the coursera forum that I needed to get rid of the latest two columns, subject and activity, as the mean of those make no sense.